gennadiy1g/BulkLoadCsv/README.md

 * If MonetDB server is running on remote computer, [mclient](https://www.monetdb.org/Documentation/mclient-man-page) must be installed on the localhost in the default directory ("C:\Program Files\MonetDB\MonetDB5\mclient.bat"), and MonetDB on both computers must be [Apr2019 release](https://www.monetdb.org/downloads/Windows/Apr2019-SP1) (11.33.3) or later.

 ## Getting started

+If BulkLoadCsv has successfully imported the given file, it sets exit status to 0, otherwise it sets exit status to 1.

 ## Examples